 “And let us not grow weary while doing good, for in due season we shall reap if we do not lose heart.”

-Having just celebrated our nation’s Independence Day has caused me to pause and ponder the lives of those men and women who have served us so well; Abraham Lincoln was one of them.
-His Gettysburg Address is masterful, his statesmanship and accomplishments are impressive, but it’s the personal things in this extraordinary life that cause me wonder.
-Dogged by business failure, personal loss, rejection, political defeat, emotional stress, family crises and severe financial difficulties, he endured challenges that would have crushed an average man.
-Abraham Lincoln was not average.
+I often stop and ponder the lives of those who have served us well, such as Abraham Lincoln.
+His Gettysburg Address is masterful, his statesmanship and accomplishments are impressive, but it’s his personal life that amazes me.
+Dogged by business failure, personal loss, political defeat, family crises, and severe financial difficulties, Lincoln endured challenges that would have crushed the average man.
+But Abraham Lincoln was not average.

 – Pastor Jack